 Preparing for Courageous Conversations

 Preparation is key when it comes to difficult conversations, but we’re not talking about scripting every word.
-Instead it’s about aligning your intention, understanding the other person’s perspective, and managing your own state so you can show up fully.
-By taking time to prepare, you reduce the risk of being hijacked by assumptions or emotions, and increase the chances that the conversation will land constructively.
+It’s about taking the time to understand what might be at play beneath the words to reduce the risk of being hijacked by assumptions or emotions, and increase the chances that the conversation will land constructively.

 Clarify Your Objective